raphaelramosds/raphaelramosds/README.md

 ### 1. Skills :books:

-All my academical carrer is sumed by coding on web projects mixing front-end and back-end side.
+All my academical carrer is sumed by coding on web projects mixing front-end and back-end side with tecnologies like JS and PHP.
 However, I intend to follow Data Analysis' branch because how you'll remark above, I love data and how impressive is to extract information from that.

 ### 2. Hobbies :brain: